2018 Armistice 100th Anniversary

 Saturday November 10

 Our tour begins with an 'au revoir' to France as we drive north across the border into Belgium.
-This is a very special day as we accept an invitation from the town of Ville-sur-Haine to be present for the unveiling of a new monument to commemorate Canadian soldier Private George Lawrence Price, the last soldier of the British Empire to die in the Great War (memorial to be erected by local townspeople near the spot where Private Price died at two minutes before the end of the war).
-We then travel a short distance to Mons to attend a very special commemoration event at St. Symphorien Cemetery, the burial location of the first (John Henry Parr, Britain) and last (George Lawrence Price, Canada) soldiers to die in WWI, an occasion where dignitaries are expected to be in attendance.
+In the morning we attend a commemorative event in Quiévrain, where it is anticipated there will be participation by Canadian regiments in a liberation parade.
+Later the same morning we plan to attend a very special commemoration event at St. Symphorien Cemetery, the burial location of the first (John Henry Parr, Britain) and last (George Lawrence Price, Canada) soldiers to die in WWI, an occasion where dignitaries are expected to be in attendance.
+In the afternoon the municipality of Le Roeulx will inaugurate a new memorial in honour of the Canadian G.L.
+Price near the place where he fell in 1918.
+A remembrance ceremony in his honour will be held on site.
 We also visit the Newfoundland Regiment's memorial at Kortrijk, completing our 'Trail of the Caribou.'
-The day concludes with a very special evening remembrance ceremony at the Crest Farm Memorial to mark the 101st anniversary of the capture of the Passchendaele - events include a solemn remembrance followed by a candlelight walk into the village, ending in an open-air reception.
+The day concludes with a very special evening remembrance ceremony at the Crest Farm Memorial to mark the 101st anniversary of the capture of the Passchendaele - events include a solemn remembrance at 6:00 pm followed by a candlelight walk into the village, ending in an open-air reception.
 Overnight Kortrijk - Parkhotel (3 nights).
 Breakfast, Lunch.

 Sunday November 11